PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 But if we are not considering some points in the entirety of space won’t we loose information about them?
 The answer is no!
 In fact that’s what we’ve shown in the previous proposition.
 If the function is continuous everywhere, then we can recover its value everywhere from any restriction to a dense subset.
 So we have lost nothing.
 On the contrary we have gained a richer tool to talk about functions.

-Often in physics classes, this remains unsaid, because it is a REALLY subtle point that at the end, ends up changing nothing in day to day calculations.
+Often, this remains unsaid, because it is a REALLY subtle point that at the end, ends up changing nothing in day to day calculations.
 But we do use it every time we change to spherical or cylindrical coordinates which I think is pretty cool.

-On the matter at hand, when we are trying to axiomatize something as complicated as QFT we need to take into account the same subtlety.
-We don’t just wanna study operators that map from the entire hilbert space, we want to do it for ones defined in a dense subset of it.
-So let’s start building on that
+On the matter at hand, when we are trying to axiomatize something as complicated as QFT we need to take into account the same subtlety. **We don’t just wanna study operators that map from the entire hilbert space, we want to do it for ones defined in a dense subset of it.** So let’s start building on that

 ---